daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 To set up MongoDB, refer to the [MongoDB Atlas Getting Started guide](https://www.mongodb.com/docs/atlas/getting-started/).
 This guide will walk you through creating a MongoDB cluster, getting the Mongo URI, and adding your IP address to the network access settings.
 Once you have your Mongo URI, you can integrate it into your project configuration.

+**NOTE**: If you encounter problems connecting to the database, go to your MongoDB cluster's "Network Access" settings, click "Add IP Address," and select "Allow Access from Anywhere."

 #### **Setting up Daytona for Development Workspace**

 Setting up a local development environment can be painful due to version mismatches and configuration issues.
 [Daytona](https://www.daytona.io/) automatically sets up a Node.js environment with necessary tools, manages port forwarding seamlessly, and runs essential post-create commands, ensuring a consistent, ready-to-use setup that minimizes manual configuration.